vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

 2. Open a command prompt and navigate to the **C:\\Program Files (x86)\\Microsoft SDKs\\Azure\\AzCopy** folder.

-3. Update the following command with your storage account name and key, and execute it to begin copying your data files to Azure (all of the text is a single command).
+3. Update the following command with the storage account name and key that you saved in Exercise 1, Task 6, Step 3 and execute it to begin copying your data files to Azure (all of the text is a single command).

     ```
     AzCopy /Source:"C:\Migration" /Dest:https://<YourStorageAccount>.blob.core.windows.net/migration /DestKey:<YourStorageAccountKey> /pattern:*.txt /NC:2